 How does Social Security work when a spouse dies?

-If My Spouse Dies, Can I Collect Their Social Security Benefits?
+Can I Collect Their Social Security Benefits?

 When a Social Security beneficiary dies, their surviving spouse is eligible for survivor benefits.
 A surviving spouse can collect 100 percent of the late spouse’s advantage if the survivor has reached full retirement age, but the amount will be lower if the deceased spouse claimed benefits before they reached full retirement age.
 (Full retirement age for survivor benefits differs from retirement and spousal benefits; it is currently 66 but will gradually increase to 67 over the next several years.)